 “Cycles exist because they are excruciating to break.
 It takes an astronomical amount of pain and courage to disrupt a familiar pattern.
 Sometimes it seems easier to just keep running in the same familiar circles, rather than facing the fear of jumping and possibly not landing on your feet.” ― Colleen Hoover, It Ends with Us

-We want to see a new, more positive world.
-To do this, we need to change the way we think and act.
+To create that better world we want, we must change the way we think.
 The first step is to break old patterns of thought.
-We need help to see these patterns because they are a part of our beliefs.
+We need help to see these patterns because they are often deeply ingrained beliefs.
 They are hard to observe unless we make a conscious effort and use the proper techniques.
 We cannot change what we cannot see.

 These habitual patterns are significant, as they are the default settings of awareness.
 As children, we fashion thought routines that become habitual.
 Our parents and our culture also help to form these patterns.
 These sources help to create the thought patterns and values of our worldview.
 The quality of these depends upon the messages you receive.
 Hopefully, this programming is positive and not harmful.